 So you are interested in Office 365?
 Great!

-If you own a more established business, if you and I get to talking about Office 365, it will likely be around how many servers moving to Office 365 can take out.
-And for the servers we cannot take out with Office 365, that usually then leads to a conversation about Microsoft Azure – which often taken take out the remaining servers in our company.
+If you and I get to talking about Office 365, it will likely be around how many servers moving to Office 365 can take out.
+And for the servers we cannot take out with Office 365, that usually then leads to a conversation about hosting those Windows apps and SQL Server in Microsoft Azure using Windows Virtual Desktop (which licenses are included with Microsoft 365) – which often taken take out the remaining servers in our company.

 Do you want to understand the options better and figure out which plan is the best fit for your company?
 The options can be overwhelming.

 Most of the time when I talk to companies they had a rough idea what Office 365 can do.
 They understand that they can get their email there and that they can get a license of Microsoft Office for their computer.
-Beyond that, they tend to not know much more, and that is where I jump in.
+Beyond that, they tend to not know much more, and that is where we at Xerillion jump in.

-Most IT Pros have skills built for the small business “age of servers”.
+Most IT Pros have skills built for the“age of servers”.
 This is roughly a 20 year span of time between 1995 and 2015 when small businesses needed to put in expensive servers at their office to do things like: share files on Windows Server, host email with Exchange Server, run databases on SQL Server, run 3rd party business applications of various types, run backups.

 In the late 2000’s, Microsoft began ramping up their data centers and building out their cloud offerings.
-From 2015 on, the tide has turned, and for the cloud business market, Microsoft is again the dominant player.
+From 2015 on, the tide has turned, and for the cloud business market, Microsoft is again the dominant player and is not the world's most valuable public company.

 I remember a time when businesses were “cool” to run Google Apps, and Microsoft, at least in the traditional client/server world with Microsoft Office, was “not cool”.
 Office 365 was having a tough time against Google Apps.
 There was a tough period for Microsoft in 2010/2011.
 Google and Apple were dominating.
 Well, that is not the case anymore.
 All the conversations we have these days with existing and new clients is around Office 365 and the Microsoft Cloud.
 Nobody brings up Google Apps anymore.

-My company, Xerillion, has migrated over 3,000 users to Office 365.
-I am personally certified in Office 365, though I myself do not do the actual implementations – our consultants do that for our clients.
+My company, Xerillion, has migrated over 6,000 users to Office 365.
+I am personally certified in Office 365 as is nearly every other tech in our company.
+I myself do not do the actual implementations – our consultants do that for our clients.
 I got the certifications because I find the technology fascinating.
 Knowing what it used to take to get someone on Exchange Server, SharePoint Server, Lync, ect.
 Office 365 keeps on changing and improving too.
 They keep the price the same but keeping adding more and more value.
-Recently Microsoft announced they were going to lift their SharePoint Online storage from 1TB to 25TB.
-WOW!

 I have fielded hundreds of initial calls and as many proposals for Office 365 migrations.